moorepants/dissertation/davisbicycle.rst

    and roll angle output.
 The motorcycle steer torque measurements are probably more forgiving as the steer torques are of a much higher average magnitude.
-For his roll stabilization tasks (i.e. straight riding) he measured maximum values of steer torques as 3.4 Nm for speeds of 15 to 30 mph.
+For his roll stabilization tasks (i.e. straight riding) he measured maximum values of steer torques of 3.4 Nm for speeds of 15 to 30 mph.

    .. _figEatonSteerTorque: